Talend/vault-sidecar-injector/README.md

 - [**secrets**](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#secrets-mode), the primary mode allowing to retrieve secrets from Vault server's stores, either once (for **static secrets**) or continuously (for **dynamic secrets**), coping with secrets rotations (ie any change will be propagated and updated values made available to consume by applications).
 - [**proxy**](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#proxy-mode), to enable the injected Vault Agent as a local, authenticated gateway to the remote Vault server.
 As an example, with this mode on, applications can easily leverage Vault's Transit Engine to cipher/decipher payloads by just sending data to the local proxy without dealing themselves with Vault authentication and tokens.
+- **job**, to use when a Kubernetes Job is submitted.
+This new mode comes in replacement of the now deprecated `sidecar.vault.talend.org/workload` annotation.

+For details, refer to [Modes and Injection Config Overview](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#modes-and-injection-config-overview).

 ### Requirements